brokenthorn/brokenthorn/README.md

 My name is Paul.
 I'm a self-taught software engineer/developer from Romania.

 I love FP (functional programming) and writing robust and simple to understand code, in statically typed languages (mostly).
-I'm nost against OOP, just against object inheritance and complex hierachies that lead to highly coupled code.
+I'm not against OOP, just against object inheritance and complex hierachies that lead to highly coupled code.

-Interfaces are good though.
-I prefer traits though.
+Interfaces are good though I prefer traits.
 (Rust got this right!)

 I like writing in Rust, C#, TypeScript and a bit of F#, and I'm also quite interested in ReScript lately.